Ahmedkhalil-Mama/KNIIME-Workflow-Binding-Poses-and-Energies-Calculation-of-Linear-Peptides/README.md

 -  Input parameters for the workflow as an Excel sheet (.xlsx)

 Examples of the input files are provided in the XX

+The Output files consist in:
+- A Maestro Project File (.prj), which containts the different binding poses of the target molecules.
+- Excel sheets (.xlsx), which containt the different binding energies of the target molecules.

+Examples of the stated output files can be found under XX